baublet/ts-object-helpers/README.md

 const personNameOrId = get(person, { path: "$", slots: [nameOrId] }); // type: string.
 Value: either "a10023b" or "Carlton Banks"
 ```

-Limitations:
+**Limitations**

 - Variadics won't properly type check on sub-objects of non-array properties.
-This may be possible, but it creates a huge problem when dealing with objects of any size, as every possible combination of properties on each object and sub-object has to be full mapped out.
+This is probably possible in TypeScript, but it creates a huge problem when dealing with large/deep objects, as every possible combination of properties on each object and sub-object has to be full mapped out.
+We will probably never support this usecase, as `lodash.get` is a more optimal solution here.